allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   #set list(marker: check-box)
   - The protein content per serving on the food label matches the protocol.
   - Have an Epinephrine Auto-injector (e.g. EpiPEN) available, that is up-to-date.
-  - Someone is available to watch the patient for at least 2 hours after the dose.
+  - Someone is available to watch your child for at least 2 hours after the dose.
-  - The patient can avoid naps or bedtime within 2 hours of dose.
+  - Your child can avoid naps or bedtime within 2 hours of dose.
 ]

 = How to give a daily dose, once it's safe